biscuitgtaw/clearstatus/content/default/issues/2021-01-24-incident-0022-department-response-gun-shot-victim.md

 status: in_progress
 pinned: ""
 current_severity: disrupted
-max_severity: monitoring
+max_severity: disrupted
 duration: ""
-resolved_on: ""
+resolved_on: 2021-01-25T00:03:20.405Z
 affected:
   - Central Los Santos
 enableComments: false
 ---
 A Rescue Basic was dispatched from Station 7 to assist with a civilian suffering from gunshot wounds on San Andreas Avenue cross Elgin Avenue.
+The civilian was treated on scene and transported to hospital.

 Responding Units: RA-74